What is a Non-Reactive Pan and Cookware?

 Ceramic cookware is being used much more often these days, primarily because of how safe it is to cook with, made from all-natural materials, and nothing toxic or dangerous to your health, heater or not.

-Most love their ceramic pans because they are naturally non-stick, and flipping flat jacks or grilled cheese sandwiches is always a breeze.
+Most love their ceramic pans because they are naturally non-stick, and flipping flat jacks or grilled cheese sandwiches are always a breeze.

 This option is lightweight, easy to clean, and can tolerate heat and acidic foods.